Leica X2 vs Nikon D60

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X2 and Nikon D60 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X2 and the Nikon D60 have been discontinued, but can regularly be found used on eBay.
-The Nikon D60 was replaced by the Nikon D5000, while the X2 does not have a direct successor.
+Both the X2 and the D60 have been discontinued, but can regularly be found used on ebay.
+The D60 was replaced by the Nikon D5000, while the X2 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Leica X2 or the Nikon D60 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.